ambitus/linux-containers/examples/express-gateway/README.md

 ## Get started: Login to ZCX

-Start off by logging into your ZCX appliance using SSH, as usual:
+Start off by logging into the ZCX appliance using your 'ssh' client of choice:

 ```
 >ssh rcjones@<my-zcx-host> -p <zcx-port>